- Agriculture, Forestry & Soils

 - Additional Reading

-An evergreen shrub or small tree, Cinnamomum verum (Cinnamomum zeylanicum), of the laurel family (Lauraceae).
-The cinnamon plant (see illustration) is a native of Sri Lanka, which is the dominant producer of the world's supply of cinnamon.
-In addition, the plant is cultivated in southern India, Burma (Myanmar), the Malay Peninsula, the West Indies, and South America.
-In cultivation, the trees are cut back and long, slender suckers (side shoots) grow up from the roots.
+An evergreen shrub or small tree, particularly Cinnamomum verum, and the spice obtained from the plant's bark.
+The cinnamon plant (see illustration) is a member of the laurel family (Lauraceae) in the order Laurales.
+Native to Sri Lanka, the cinnamon plant is cultivated predominantly in Southeast Asia.
+The world's top producers of cinnamon are Indonesia, China, and Vietnam.
+In addition, the plant is cultivated in Sri Lanka, southern India, Myanmar (Burma), the Malay Peninsula, the West Indies, and South America.
+Cinnamomum verum is known as the true cinnamon plant and provides a high-quality spice.
+Other species of Cinnamomum (for example, Cinnamomum cassia) are also cultivated commercially to produce cinnamon spice.
+In cultivation, the trees are cut back.
+Following this procedure, long, slender suckers (side shoots) grow up from the roots.
 The bark is removed from these suckers, and then the bark is dried and packaged for shipping.
-Cinnamon is a very important spice for flavoring foods.
-It is used in confectionery, gums, incense, dentifrices (preparations used to clean teeth), and perfumes.
-Cinnamon oil is used in medicine and as a source of cinnamon extract.
-See also: Essential oils; Laurales; Spice and flavoring
+See also: Laurales; Spice and flavoring

 The content above is only an excerpt.